Needs From: MC Serves!

 Please click on the ‘Register’ button to sign up for the cleanup.
 Please note that when an event fills up, it disappears from the schedule.
 Cleanups will be added throughout the season, so check back often!
 We’ll send cleanup details to all registered volunteers on the week of the cleanup.

-Cleanup Leader: Cob Blaha
+Cleanup Leader: Dawson Pennypacker

 For questions contact: volunteercleanups@montgomeryparks.org